HoleInOneStudios/Repo-Template/README.md

 # Repo-Template

-The repos that use this template may not look like this because this template has had many revisions, and not everything here is needed or I found out later it was redundant.
-I also will not go around updating each repo everytime this template is changed because I don't have the time or the effort to do that.
+This template has undergone many revisions, so repositories using it may differ.
+Not all elements here are necessary, and some may be redundant.
+Updates to this template will not be propagated to existing repositories due to time and effort constraints.

 ## Folder Structure

-- `/`: Here is all the stuff that is required to be in the root (i.e. README.md, gitignore, and my workspace file)
+- `/`: Contains essential root files (e.g., `README.md`, `.gitignore`, workspace file).
-- `/src`: All the source of project goes in here.
-When I build is to be done it will just look in here.
+- `/src`: All project source code resides here.
+Builds will focus on this directory.
-- `/docs`: By default it does have a workflow that sets it up as a page, but it still might need to be configured in the settings.
+- `/docs`: Contains project documentation.
+By default, it includes a workflow to set up GitHub Pages, but additional configuration in settings might be required.
-- `/.github`: Here is GitHubs stuff. (i.e. workflows, templates, configs, etc.)
+- `/.github`: Contains GitHub-related configurations (e.g., workflows, templates, configs).

 ## Workflows